BitForgeCraftedCode/ImagePerfect/README.md

 ```

 - It will ask for your root server password after hitting enter.
-- Your back up sql file will now be in C:\MySQLBackup check and ensure it is there.
+- Your back up SQL file will now be in C:\MySQLBackup check and ensure it is there.

 3. **To restore**: